-Ready to shop with me?
-During this haul, I purchased tomatoes, spinach, zucchini, portobellos, blueberries, black raspberries, cucumbers, green leaf lettuce, eggs, red onions, basil, squash blossoms/edible flowers, and rhubarb.
-All of the produce is super easy to buy, I just ask the farmers to throw it in my reusable bags or do it myself.
+During this haul, I purchased tomatoes, spinach, zucchini, portobellos, blueberries, black raspberries, cucumbers, green leaf lettuce, eggs, red onions, basil, squash blossoms, edible flowers, and rhubarb.
+Next, let's talk about how to store it all!

 How to Store Your Produce

 The more time-consuming portion is next, prepping and storing your goods.

-- Tomatoes - Set these out on your kitchen counter in a basket away from direct sunlight.
+- Tomatoes: Set these out on your kitchen counter in a basket away from direct sunlight.

-- Zucchini - Rinse, dice or spiral, and then store in an air-tight container or stasher bag.
+- Zucchini: Rinse, dice, or spiral, and then store in an air-tight container or Stasher bag.
 I like to steam and freeze half for smoothies and spiralize the rest for zoodles!

-- Portobellos - I do not wash these until I'm ready to eat them, they don't like excess moisture.
+- Portobellos: I do not wash these until I'm ready to eat them, they don't like excess moisture.
 Throw them in a bowl and cover loosely with beeswax wraps.

-- Cucumbers - Wrap in beeswax wraps or a stasher and toss in the fridge.
+- Cucumbers: Wrap in beeswax wraps or a Stasher and toss in the fridge.

-- Onions - Either leave on the counter or rinse, dice and store in a glass container in the fridge.
+- Onions: Either leave on the counter, or rinse, dice, and store in a glass container in the fridge.
 The smell leaches, so I try to only use glass for these!

-- Basil - I let this guy breathe in an open half-gallon stasher with a little water at the bottom.
+- Basil: I let this guy breathe in an open Half Gallon Stasher with a little water at the bottom.
 Store on your countertop and NOT in the fridge as it will wilt ASAP.

-- Edible Flowers - These are best placed on top of a wet cloth in an air-tight container and stored in the fridge.
-Use as soon as possible!
+- Edible flowers:These are best placed on top of a wet cloth in an air-tight container and stored in the fridge.
+Use these babies as soon as possible!

 - Rhubarb: Rinse, dice, and store in an air-tight container or a Stasher Bag.
 Depending on the size, a Half Gallon Stasher would do the trick!